150th Anniversary of Helena, Duchess of Albany’s Birth

 - Duke Carl Edward of Saxe-Coburg and Gotha’s five children: Johann Leopold, Hereditary Prince of Saxe-Coburg and Gotha (1906-1972), Princess Sibylla of Sweden (1908-1972), Prince Hubertus (1909-1943), Princess Caroline Mathilde (1912-1983) and Prince Friedrich Josias (1918-1998).
 Prince Johann Leopold had three children, Princess Caroline and Princes Ernst Leopold and Peter.
 Princess Sibylla had five children, Princesses Margaretha, Birgitta, Désirée and Christina and King Carl XVI Gustaf.
 Princess Caroline Mathilde had six children, Counts Bertram and Conradin and Countess Viktoria Adelheid of Castell-Rüdenhausen, and Calma, Dagmar and Peter Schnirring.
 Prince Friedrich Josias had four children, Princes Andreas and Adrian, and Princesses Claudia and Beatrice Charlotte.

-Click here to view the thread about Helena, Duchess of Albany at TRF.Filed under British Royals, German Royals, Historical Royals
+Click here to view the thread about Helena, Duchess of Albany at TRF.Filed under Germany, Historical Royals, The United Kingdom

 Tagged Anniversary, Biography, Birth, Helena of Waldeck and Pyrmont, House of Waldeck and Pyrmont.